The Management

 involved?

-It can happen in larger
+It happens in larger

-organizations in particular,
+organizations, in particular,

 process.
 In some cases, there may be good reasons for wanting